 Well, if Gartner has decided not to cover the category, then it begins to make sense to undermine the overall classification, perhaps emphasizing that it is immature.

 Why Gartner Gives the Impression that SAM’s Software is Immature?

 Who benefits the most from the impression being created that the SAP market is immature or emerging?
-That would be software vendors in the other software categories, and more specifically, the largest software vendors.
-Therefore, once again, Gartner’s “professional opinion” always seems to line up perfectly with how it makes money.
+That would be software vendors in the other software categories and the largest software vendors.
+Therefore, Gartner’s “professional opinion” always seems to line up how it makes money perfectly.
 The problem with entities that are still profit maximizing is that they only are interested in relaying truthful information when it maximizes profits.
 When it doesn’t, they prefer to hide accurate information.
-In the study of information control, it is well known that the most effective way to engage in propaganda is not to lie, but instead to emphasize things that one wants to be observed by one’s audience while obscuring or simply ignoring other things.
+In the study of information control, it is well known that the most effective way to engage in propaganda is not to lie but instead to emphasize things that one wants to be observed by one’s audience while obscuring or simply ignoring other things.
 This is generally a problem with private profit-maximizing companies and bias.

-But it is mainly a problem when a company that is posing as a research entity, and who’s statements are taken as independent, when in fact they are yet another profit-maximizing entity.
+But it is mainly a problem when a company is posing as a research entity and whose statements are taken as independent, when in fact, they are yet another profit-maximizing entity.
 It also why profit-oriented entities have such an unfortunate history of performing unbiased research.